 SUPERFICIAL THINKING

-Choreography – Katie Ovington
+Choreography – Kate Ovington

 This piece explores the duality of a person through internal and external perception; the audience are an observer seeing two minds of a mind from the outside.